st-ty1/Artix_Asuswrt-Merlin_John_fork/README.md

 14. Source code of configure.in in /release/src/router/libxml2 has to be patched, as libxml2 is quite old and uses appropiate aged versions of autotools for configuring, so a macro in configure.in has to be deactivated.
 A patch is supplied in this repo (-> libxml2_configure.in.patch).

+15. cipher-negotiation.rst is missing within /openvpn/doc/man-sections -folder (release/src/router/openvpn/doc/man-sections/).
+    Copy cipher-negotiation.rst from https://github.com/OpenVPN/openvpn/tree/release/2.5/doc/man-sections to your local repo folder (see step 2).

-Enclosed you will find two shell scripts (for mips and arm) for setting path variables, resetting and cleaning your local repo, inserting the needed files (step 3.-6.) and applying needed patches of source code (step 7.-9./12./14.).
+Enclosed you will find two shell scripts (for mips and arm) for setting path variables, resetting and cleaning your local repo, inserting the needed files (from steps 3.-6.), removing the troublesome files (step 10./11./13./15.) and applying the needed patches (step 7.-9./12./14.) to source code of your liocal repo.
-This is the easiest way: Just start the script for MIPS- or ARM-builds (Don't forget to make it executable before!)
+So, the easiest way is to just start the script for MIPS- or ARM-builds (Don't forget to make the script executable before!)

 Applying these shell scripts is only needed, if you are working with "git clean -dxf" (e.g. 1st build after cloning repo, after updating repo, ...) for cleaning sources.
-By cleaning sources with "make clean", step 3.-10. + 12.-14. are not needed for  anymore.
+By cleaning sources with "make clean", steps 3.-10. + 12.-15. are not needed anymore.
 Step 11 has to be done, though.
-(I don't have tested step 12.-14. yet, if they really can be omitted when using "make clean", but I suppose so.).
-With using "make clean" you can either amend the scripts or you use make command in appropriate folder (if so, don#t forget to insert path to execs of the toolchain of your local asuswrt-Merlin (Johns fork) repo in your .bashrc)
+(I don't have tested yet, if steps 12.-15. really can be omitted when using "make clean", but I suppose so.).
+With using "make clean" you can either amend the scripts or you use make command in appropriate folder (if so, don't forget to insert path to the execs of the toolchain of your local asuswrt-Merlin (Johns fork) repo in your .bashrc or .profile)

 BR